AEP Ohio’s Electric Security Plan

 In 2012, the PUCO approved AEP-Ohio’s current ESP, which remains in effect until May 31, 2015.
 Under this plan, AEP-Ohio has auctioned 10 percent of its standard service offer (SSO) load, which provides electricity to its customers who have not selected an alternate supplier.
 In 2014, 60 percent of AEP’s SSO load will be sourced through competitive auctions, increasing to 100 percent in January 2015.
 On June 1, 2015, AEP-Ohio’s SSO load will be fully provided through competitive auctions.
 The ESP also directed AEP-Ohio to separate its generation assets from its distribution business.

-What did AEP-Ohio request in its ESP filing?
+What did AEP-Ohio request in its new ESP application?

 On December 20, 2013, AEP-Ohio filed an application to establish a new electric security plan for the term June 1, 2015 through May 31, 2018.